The Murder Detectives on Channel 4: The Story Behind the Murder of Nicholas Robinson

 The real case

 The real case behind The Murder Detectives began on March 5, 2014, when Nicholas Robinson was found fatally injured after multiple stab wounds in a stairwell at Ron Jones House in Bristol.
-Nicholas managed to call emergency services himself, but his life could not be saved, and he passed away shortly after arriving at the hospital.
+Nicholas managed to call emergency services himself, but his life could not be saved, and he died shortly after arriving at the hospital.
 The investigation, led by Major Crime Investigation Team , initially faced a significant challenge as the motive behind the brutal attack was unclear.
-Nicholas was known as a nice young man with a bright future, which made the seemingly senseless murder even more shocking for the community in Bristol.
+Nicholas was known as a nice young man with a bright future, making the seemingly senseless murder even more shocking for the Bristol community.

 Timeline of the case

 The investigation spanned a year and a half, during which the police sifted through thousands of hours of surveillance footage and conducted numerous interviews.
 In the weeks following the murder, the police focused on a number of suspicious individuals seen in the area around the crime scene.
-Through technical evidence and witness testimonies, they gradually managed to piece together the events.
-The case took a turn when it emerged that the murder was related to a dispute over a deal involving counterfeit watches, leading to the identification of the perpetrator, Luchiano Barnes, who subsequently fled to Jamaica before being brought to trial at
+Through technical evidence and witness statements, they gradually pieced together the events.
+The case took a turn when it emerged that the murder was related to a dispute over a deal involving counterfeit watches, leading to the identification of the perpetrator, Luchiano Barnes, who subsequently fled to Jamaica before being brought to trial in